-- Stemming horizons less than 3.7m will trigger a shot firer/blast controller review prior to stemming to ensure the correct ratio of stemming to product prior to loading of stemming. - Training all relevant personnel on environmental obligations and safe handling of explosives; - Inspections and preparation of proposed blast areas to ensure all soft, loose or blast damaged material is removed prior to drilling; - Designing blasts to ensure that ground vibration and airblast overpressure criteria are met, and there is no damage to life or property from flyrock, including consideration of wind speed, direction and other meteorological factors prior to blasting to minimise impacts on neighbours; - Signature blast analysis is undertaken (as required) for blasts in sensitive areas such as Pit 8; - Continue to update WCPL's vibration modelling in BlastLogic to assist in predicting vibrations from overburden blasts, particularly blasts within 500m of sensitive locations; - Notification of blasting times to Private Receivers and maintenance of a free-call Blasting Hotline; - Improving the quality assurance by using BlastLogic to track the implementation of adequate stemming, delay detonation system, drilling and hole loading to ensure that the required blast design is applied; - Review actual loading of blast holes, when blasting within vibration sensitive locations, prior to blasting to determine if it is necessary to alter the tie-up to compensate for variances identified; - Assessment of wind speed and direction immediately prior to each blast to minimise the potential for dust emissions from blasting to adversely impact on Private Receivers; - Monitoring of blasts at the closest Private Receivers (or within a representative location) to determine whether ground vibration and airblast overpressure criteria are met; - Completion of the Blast Controller Checklist; - Review of monitoring results and modification of the blast design, if necessary; - Documentation of the date and time of the blast, location of blast holes and quantity of explosive used in each blast into BlastLogic; - Applicable personnel trained in the using BlastLogic to assist WCPL in updating its predictive vibration model; - Maintain all plant and equipment in a proper and efficient condition; - Operate all plant and equipment in a proper and efficient manner; and - Periodic review of blast management practices to evaluate performance and identify responsive action, if required.
+- Stemming horizons less than 3.7m will trigger a shot firer/blast controller review prior to stemming to ensure the correct ratio of stemming to product prior to loading of stemming. - Training all relevant personnel on environmental obligations and safe handling of explosives; - Inspections and preparation of proposed blast areas to ensure all soft, loose or blast damaged material is removed prior to drilling; - Designing blasts to ensure that ground vibration and airblast overpressure criteria are met, and there is no damage to life or property from flyrock, including consideration of wind speed, direction and other meteorological factors prior to blasting to minimise impacts on neighbours; - Signature blast analysis is undertaken (as required) for blasts in sensitive areas such as Pit 8; - Continue to update WCPL's vibration modelling in BlastLogic to assist in predicting vibrations from overburden blasts, particularly blasts within 500m of sensitive locations; - Notification of blasting times to Private Receivers and maintenance of a free-call Blasting Hotline; - Improving the quality assurance by using BlastLogic to track the implementation of adequate stemming, delay detonation system, drilling and hole loading to ensure that the required blast design is applied;

+- Review actual loading of blast holes, when blasting within vibration sensitive locations, prior to blasting to determine if it is necessary to alter the tie-up to compensate for variances identified; - Assessment of wind speed and direction immediately prior to each blast to minimise the potential for dust emissions from blasting to adversely impact on Private Receivers; - Monitoring of blasts at the closest Private Receivers (or within a representative location) to determine whether ground vibration and airblast overpressure criteria are met; - Completion of the Blast Controller Checklist; - Review of monitoring results and modification of the blast design, if necessary; - Documentation of the date and time of the blast, location of blast holes and quantity of explosive used in each blast into BlastLogic; - Applicable personnel trained in the using BlastLogic to assist WCPL in updating its predictive vibration model; - Maintain all plant and equipment in a proper and efficient condition; - Operate all plant and equipment in a proper and efficient manner; - Periodic review of blast management practices to evaluate performance and identify responsive action, if required; and - In addition, specific blast design and control procedures will be implemented subject to the outcomes of the Signature Hole Blast Program (or equivalent review) that will provide additional information to assist with Blast Design principles for vibration control in approaching the Rocky Hill buffer zone area.